top of page

 MEDICARE PART D

 If you choose Original Medicare, you will need to enroll in a Medicare Part D Prescription Drug Plan within 63 Days of your Medicare Part B effective date or face a penalty for late enrollment, which you will have for the rest of your life.
-This penalty comes out to be about $.38 per month for each month you did not have a Part D Drug plan.
+This penalty is approximately $0.38 per month for each month you were without a Part D Drug plan.
 That amount is then added to the monthly premium for your Medicare Part D Drug Plan premium once you choose one.

-Plan choices vary where you live in the US.
+Plan options vary by your location in the US.
 There are a few $0 to $10 monthly premium plans that are ideal for those with little or generic medications.
-For those individuals with more expensive and brand-name prescriptions, Medicare Part D Drug Plans can range from $22.90 - $169.00 a month.
-Note, this premium is just to join the plan, the cost of Medications will vary, most Generic medications will be $0 - $5.00 but many medications can cost hundreds or thousands of dollars depending on your plan and whether or not you have met your plans deductible for the year.
+For those with more expensive, brand-name prescriptions, Medicare Part D Drug Plans can range from $22.90 to $169.00 per month.
+Note: this premium is only for joining the plan.
+The cost of Medications will vary.
+Most generic medications will be $0-$5.00, but many medications can cost hundreds or thousands of dollars, depending on your plan and whether you have met your plan's deductible for the year.

-Every year in the fall from October 15th - December 7th, you should review your Prescription Drugs with your Medicare Broker/Agent and choose a new plan for the following calendar year, beginning on January 1st every year.
+Every year, from October 15th to December 7th, you should review your Prescription Drugs with your Medicare Broker/Agent and choose a new plan for the following calendar year, beginning on January 1st.

 YOUR MEDICARE CARD

-Your Red, White, and Blue Medicare Card will contain your own, individual and Unique Medicare Number.
-This is similar to your SSN except, it contains a combination of both Letters and Numbers.
+Your Red, White, and Blue Medicare Card will contain your individual, unique Medicare Number.
+This is similar to your SSN, except it includes both Letters and Numbers.

 IF YOU ARE ALREADY RECEIVING SOCIAL SECURITY BENEFITS